- Small and lightweight

 The RX100V’s menu system isn’t the simplest to navigate.
 This is a camera that you’d benefit from sitting down and studying – rather than being out in the field and needing to change a setting and getting lost.

-Once you’ve got your head around its quirks, however, it becomes easier to locate features.
+Once you’ve got your head around its quirks, though, it becomes easier to locate features.

 Sony RX100 V – Screen and Viewfinder

-Setting autofocus point would be so much quicker with a touchscreen, for example, as would flicking through images and changing menu settings.
+Setting autofocus point would be so much quicker with a touchscreen, as would flicking through images and changing menu settings.
+It’s notable that the touchscreen on the RX100 VI stops short of letting you do the latter though, which means both fall short of the likes of the Panasonic LX200 in this department.

-It is possible to tilt the screen downwards, which is useful for high-angle shots, and you can also position it to use the screen as a waist-level finder, or face it all the way forward for selfies.
+Still, it is possible to tilt the screen downwards, which is useful for high-angle shots, and you can also position it to use the screen as a waist-level finder, or face it all the way forward for selfies and vlogging to camera.

 Unlike most other cameras of this size and type, the RX100 V – like its predecessors – squeezes in a viewfinder.
 To activate it, you push a switch on the side of the camera, after which you pull it out from its housing – a two-step process that’s a little cumbersome, but nonetheless clever in the way it hides out of the way when you don’t need it.